-If an applicant is unable to provide stand-alone documentation of citizenship (7.2.4.1), he or she must provide other documentation proving citizenship.
-Any document used to establish U.S. citizenship must show either a birthplace in the U.S., or that the person is otherwise a U.S. citizen.
-(See the chart below or Process Help, Section 68.3 Acceptable Citizenship and Identity Documentation for a list of acceptable documents of citizenship.)
-If an applicant is unable to provide any of the acceptable documents of citizenship, he or she may submit an affidavit signed by another individual under penalty of perjury who can reasonably attest to the applicant's citizenship, and that contains the applicant's name, date of birth, and place of U.S. birth.
+If an applicant whose U.S. citizenship has not been verified by SSA is unable to provide stand-alone documentation of U.S. citizenship (see SECTION 7.2.4.1 STAND-ALONE DOCUMENTATION OF U.S. CITIZENSHIP), they must provide other documentation proving U.S. citizenship.

+Any document used to establish U.S. citizenship must show either a birthplace in the U.S. or that the person is otherwise a U.S. citizen (see the chart below or Process Help, Section 68.3 Acceptable Citizenship and Identity Documentation).
+If an applicant is unable to provide any of the acceptable documents of U.S. citizenship, they may submit an affidavit signed by another person under penalty of perjury, who can reasonably attest to the applicant's U.S. citizenship.
+The affidavit must contains the applicant's name, date of birth, and place of U.S. birth.
 The affidavit does not have to be notarized.